demondragong/distributionofthings.com/content/blog/world-population-by-time-zone/index.md

 Luckily I did not have to recreate a map as timeanddate.com maintains a pretty cool map that is automatically updated to show the offsets currently in use around the world.[^8]

-I pasted my chart above their map, tweaked the colors of the bars so they would match the regions of the world with the corresponding offset… et voilà!
+I placed my chart over their map, tweaked the colors of the bars so they would match the regions of the world with the corresponding offset… et voilà!

 ![Bar chart with number of people by UTC offset aligned with a map of the UTC offsets around the world](./world-population-by-utc-offset.webp)

 I’ll let you appreciate the graph and spot the places where the biggest number of people entered 2022 at the same time (UTC +8).
 Based on my calculation (and datasets) it’s closer to 21% of the world’s population.
 Still impressive though.

-As you can see there are some countries that think it’s cool to use a ½ hour offset.
+As you can see there are some countries that think it’s cool to use a half-hour offset.
 It’s not cool.
 It wasn’t for me at least.
-Anyway there are way too many people living in ½ hour offset places (hello India) for me to ignore them in my graph, so I created overlapping bars colored in a striped pattern.
+Anyway there are way too many people living in half-hour offset places (hello India) for me to ignore them in my graph, so I created overlapping bars colored in a striped pattern.

 But guess what?
-As if a ½ hour offset wasn’t precise enough, some places took it a level above with ¼ hour offsets!
+As if a half-hour offset wasn’t precise enough, some places took it a level above with quarter-hour offsets!
 I excluded them.
 Sorry Nepal (30 million people), Chatham Islands (780 people) and Eucla (does anyone even live there?)…

 Anyway, this painful process made me wonder: does it make sense to use time zones at all?